yowlonglee/Enhanced-Powergaming-Scripts/README.md

 ## Special Thanks

-- Sarevok57 whose scripts were my inspiration to write these and what mine were originally based on
+- Sarevok57 whose scripts were my inspiration to write these and what mine were originally based on.ca
-- FixTesteR for encouraging compatability with Spell Revisions and bug testing
+- FixTesteR for encouraging compatability with Spell Revisions and bug testing.
-- Mike1072 for feedback and assisting in getting these published on Gibberlings3
+- Mike1072 for feedback and assisting in getting these published on Gibberlings3.
-- subtledoctor for troubleshooting AI script issues with Spell Revisions and using sections of his coding to create and assign new spell states for SR
+- subtledoctor for troubleshooting AI script issues with Spell Revisions and using sections of his coding to create and assign new spell states for SR.
-- Bartimaeus for troubleshooting AI script issues with Spell Revisions
+- Bartimaeus for troubleshooting AI script issues with Spell Revisions.
-- DavidW for using your Organize an IDS macro to assist in creating new spell states
+- DavidW for using your Organize an IDS macro to assist in creating new spell states.
-- marcnivar for identifying a couple bugs with pre-buffing
+- marcnivar for identifying a couple bugs with pre-buffing.
+- K4thos for using a function within the EET mod to cut and paste snippets of scripts into a BAF file, without this being able to synch multiple mod scripts together would be impossible.

 ## Copyright